 7. May Boost Your Immune System Vitamin C is arguably best known for its role in supporting immune function, and honeydew melon is loaded with it.
 The human immune system is complex and requires a wide array of nutrients to function properly — vitamin C is a critical component.
 In fact, research suggests that adequate intake of dietary vitamin C may both prevent and treat various respiratory and systemic infections, such as pneumonia and the common cold.
 A 1-cup (177-gram) serving of honeydew provides over half of the RDI for vitamin C, making it a great food to add to your diet as you prepare for this year’s cold season.

 8. May Promote Proper Digestion Honeydew melon contains fiber, a nutrient that is well known for improving digestive health.
 Adequate intake of dietary fiber slows blood sugar response and promotes bowel regularity and the growth of healthy gut bacteria.
-A single cup (177 gram) provides about 1.5 grams or roughly 5% of the RDI for fiber.
+A single cup (177 grams) provides about 1.5 grams or roughly 5% of the RDI for fiber.
 Though many other fruits contain more fiber per serving, honeydew can still contribute to your daily fiber intake.
 In fact, for some people with certain digestive disorders or those who are newly introducing or reintroducing fiber into their diet, a lower-fiber fruit like honeydew may be better tolerated than other high-fiber foods.